-- · Bulk Actions updates
+- Bulk Actions updates

+- Data Retention Policy notifications

-- · Feed health alerts
+- Feed health alerts

 - Task assignment notifications

 - Sharing notifications

-Only users with Administrator and Maintenance roles will receive in-app feed health alerts via the Notification Center.
+Only users with Administrator and Maintenance roles receive in-app feed health alerts via the Notification Center.

-Administrators and Maintenance account users can subscribe users to Feed Health Email Notifications.
+Administrators and Maintenance account users can subscribe users to Feed Health Email Notifications .
 These users will receive an email when a feed encounters an error when preforming a run.